kubernetes/enhancements/keps/sig-node/5945-dra-optional-node-preparation/README.md

     are correctly propagated to `AllocationResult` (covering combinations of true, false, and omitted cases).
 - **Kubelet DRA Manager Unit Tests**: In `pkg/kubelet/cm/dra/manager_test.go`:
-  - Mock a claim requiring allocation with `SkipNodePrepare: true` and `SkipNodeUnprepare: true`.
+  - Mock claims with all combinations of `SkipNodePrepare` and `SkipNodeUnprepare` (true/true, true/false, false/true, false/false).
-  - Assert that `prepareResources` and `unprepareResources` complete successfully without querying the plugin manager or invoking gRPC calls.
+  - Assert that `prepareResources` and `unprepareResources` behave accordingly:
+    - If `SkipNodePrepare` is `true`, `prepareResources` bypasses the plugin manager and succeeds immediately.
+    - If `SkipNodePrepare` is `false`, `prepareResources` attempts to call the local driver.
+    - If `SkipNodeUnprepare` is `true`, `unprepareResources` bypasses the plugin manager and succeeds immediately.
-  - Verify that if a claim with skip fields set to `false` is passed, the kubelet behaves normally and attempts to call the local driver.
+    - If `SkipNodeUnprepare` is `false`, `unprepareResources` attempts to call the local driver.

 ##### Integration tests